 Additional Class of Disproportionate Share Payments

-The Department of Public Welfare (Department) is announcing its intent to decrease the allotted funding for Fiscal Year (FY) 2011-2012 disproportionate share hospital (DSH) payments to certain qualifying Medical Assistance (MA) enrolled hospitals that advance the Department's goal of enhancing access to multiple types of medical care in economically distressed areas of this Commonwealth.
-This decrease in funding is required to be consistent with the FY 2011-2012 appropriated amount for inpatient hospital services.
+The Department of Public Welfare (Department) is providing final notice of an increase to the funding allocation for Fiscal Year (FY) 2011-2012 for an additional class of disproportionate share hospital (DSH) payments to certain qualifying hospitals that the Department determines provide a high volume of services to Medical Assistance (MA) eligible and low income populations.
+The Department intends for these payments to promote the hospitals' continued participation in the MA Program.
 There is no change in the qualifying criteria or payment methodology for this additional class of DSH payments.

-In making these payments, the Department will ensure that no acute care general hospital will receive any DSH payment that is in excess of its hospital specific DSH upper payment limit and the Commonwealth will not exceed its aggregate annual DSH allotment.
-Any funds available due to the application of the hospital-specific DSH upper payment limit will be redistributed to other hospitals qualifying under this class of disproportionate share payments on a proportionate basis.
+In making these payments, the Department ensures that no acute care hospital receives any DSH payment that is in excess of its hospital specific limit and the Commonwealth does not exceed its aggregate annual DSH allotment.
+Any funds available due to the application of the hospital specific DSH upper payment limit are redistributed to other hospitals qualifying under this class of disproportionate share payments on a proportionate basis.

 GARY D. ALEXANDER,